vsch/idea-multimarkdown/README.md

 ### Plugin Benefits

-This plugin generates a preview that it is as close as possible to how the page will look on GitHub but do it with more IntelliJ environment intelligence to make editing and maintaining markdown documents easier.
+This plugin generates a preview that is as close as possible to how the page will look on GitHub but do it with more IntelliJ IDE intelligence to make editing and maintaining markdown documents easier.
 Developing with pleasure is only half the job.
 Real projects need to be documented.
-This plugin wants to extend the pleasure principle to the inevitable documentation part of the project.
+This plugin extends the pleasure principle to the inevitable documentation part of the project.

 GitHub may recognize variants of Markdown syntax that this plugin will not and vice versa.
 This is due to the parser differences and the fact that GitHub has a few syntax modifications that